roei-malachy/Deep-Learning---Project/readme.md

 # Comparing 3D and 2D Models for Object Detection of Bacterial Motors
 ## 3D-Unet

-This repository contains our solution for the **BYU - Locating Bacterial Flagellar Motors 2025** Kaggle competition.
+This repository contains our solutions for the **BYU - Locating Bacterial Flagellar Motors 2025** Kaggle competition.

-Our approach is based on the [1st place solution by @brendanartley](httpss://www.kaggle.com/brendanartley) and utilizes a **3D U-Net** with a **Swin3D-B encoder**.
+Our first approach is based on the [1st place solution by @brendanartley](https://www.kaggle.com/brendanartley) and utilizes a **3D U-Net** with a **Swin3D-B encoder**.
 The model is trained using heavy augmentations and an auxiliary loss to effectively localize bacterial motors in noisy cryo-electron tomograms.

 <h1 align="center">
 <img src="3D_Unet/imgs/model.jpg" alt="Model Architecture" width="800">